gcarq/inox-patchset/README.md

 # inox-patchset
-Most of the default Chromium behaviour is modified with patches, but some features are also disabled via build flags (See below).
-The current patchset is applied on top of Chromium 47.0.2526.80.

-## Whats the difference between Chromium?
 Inox patchset is applied on the chromium source code and tries to prevent data transmission to Google to get a minimal Chromium based browser.
 The patches are split up based on features, so it's easy to patch only a subset of them.
 See below for a full list of patched features.
+Some of them are also disabled via build flags.

 ## Warning